The 5-point earnings results checklist

 Beyond cashflow, we want to know if the company has a strong balance sheet and whether they are growing key financial metrics.

 Similarly, we like to see companies that are showing evidence of margin expansion.
 This is especially powerful for a company that has a fixed cost base.
 If the cost base can stay relatively static while the top line grows, then that fixed cost leverage will drive the bottom line much faster than the top.
-If this happens, you are likely to see multiple expansion and therefore a share price re-rate higher.
+If this occurs, you are likely to see multiple expansion and therefore a positive share price re-rate.

-If you really want to understand a company, we find one of the best ways to do so is to read company announcements from the last five years.
+If you really want to understand a company, we find a great way to do so is to read company announcements from at least the last few years.

 It won’t take as long as you think, and it will give you a very good idea about what management’s strategy looks like and how they have executed it.
 Remember you are buying a business and not a stock code.